 Elotuzumab, Pomalidomide, Bortezomib, and Dexamethasone in Treating Patients with Relapsed or Refractory Multiple Myeloma

 This phase II trial studies the side effects and how well elotuzumab, pomalidomide, bortezomib, and dexamethasone work in treating patients with multiple myeloma that has come back or does not respond to treatment.
-Monoclonal antibodies, such as elotuzumab, may interfere with the ability of cancer cells to grow and spread.
+Immunotherapy with monoclonal antibodies, such as elotuzumab, may help the body’s immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
 Pomalidomide may enhance or suppress the reaction of the immune system to a stimulus which may help the body destroy cancer cells.
 Bortezomib may stop the growth of cancer cells by blocking some of the enzymes needed for cell growth.
 Dexamethasone may act against cancer cells and prevent inflammation in a wide variety of organs.
 Giving elotuzumab, pomalidomide, bortezomib, and dexamethasone may work better in treating patients with multiple myeloma.

 - All laboratory assessments should be performed within 21 days of initiation of protocol therapy unless otherwise specified